aadcg/lisp-unit2/README.md

-is a direct way to call every test, but also because the test has implicit source destination and thus "go-to-definition" on any printing of the test name will take you directly to the test in question.  `definte-test` also creates a unit-test object and inserts it into the test-database.
+is a direct way to call every test, but also because the test has implicit source destination and thus "go-to-definition" on any printing of the test name will take you directly to the test in question.  `define-test` also creates a unit-test object and inserts it into the test-database.

-The test body is compiled at the time of definition (so that any compile warnings or errors are immediately noticable) and also before every run of the test (so that macro expansions are never out of date).
+The test body is compiled at the time of definition (so that any compile warnings or errors are immediately noticeable) and also before every run of the test (so that macro expansions are never out of date).